joagre/ratatoskr/ideas/r.md

    * `merge(buffers)`: Combines multiple buf instances into one.

 Design Considerations:
-* Immutability: Each operation creates a new buf instance, preserving the original and adhering to the principles of functional programming.
+* *Immutability*: Each operation creates a new buf instance, preserving the original and adhering to the principles of functional programming.
-* Efficiency and Scalability: The design is optimized for common text editing operations, with considerations for handling large files through lazy loading.
+* *Efficiency and Scalability*: The design is optimized for common text editing operations, with considerations for handling large files through lazy loading.
-* Clipboard Operations: The addition of select, cut, copy, and paste functionalities provides essential editing capabilities.
+* *Clipboard Operations*: The addition of select, cut, copy, and paste functionalities provides essential editing capabilities.
-* Extensibility: The design allows for future extensions, such as language-specific features or plugins.
+* *Extensibility*: The design allows for future extensions, such as language-specific features or plugins.
-* Undo Mechanism: The undo functionality is natural and integral, implemented via a history of states or operations.
+* *Undo Mechanism*: The undo functionality is natural and integral, implemented via a history of states or operations.
-* Concurrency Support (if applicable): Concurrency support is vital for collaborative editing scenarios, requiring thread-safe operations and potential conflict resolution strategies.
+* *Concurrency Support*: Concurrency support is vital for collaborative editing scenarios, requiring thread-safe operations and potential conflict resolution strategies.
-* Lazy Loading: This feature enables efficient handling of large files, loading content as needed rather than all at once.
+* *Lazy Loading*: This feature enables efficient handling of large files, loading content as needed rather than all at once.

-With these functionalities and considerations, the "buf" datatype becomes a comprehensive and robust tool for building a programming editor, offering a wide range of functionalities required for text editing and manipulation in a functional programming environment.
+With these functionalities and considerations, the `buf` datatype becomes a comprehensive and robust tool for building a programming editor, offering a wide range of functionalities required for text editing and manipulation in a functional programming environment.